 3. Close Game Via Task Manager

-Closing Steam closes its processes, but sometimes, the game is operating independently of Steam, resulting in the error message.
+Closing Steam closes its processes, but sometimes, the game operates independently of Steam, resulting in an error message.
 Therefore, if closing Steam doesn’t solve the problem in this case, terminate the game from your Task Manager.

 - In the Processes section, look for the processes related to the game.